getsentry/eng-pipes/README.md

 ## Testing your changes

-NOTE: This steps will cover more aspects overtime.
+NOTE: This steps will cover more aspects over time.
 For now it focuses on testing Slack/Github changes.

 You need to set up: